firefly-iii/docs/docs/docs/data-importer/installation/configuration.md

 First, you must tell the data importer where to reach Firefly III.
 This is set in the `FIREFLY_III_URL` environment variable.
 REMOVE any trailing slash from the end of the URL.

+In most cases, you can use `http://app:8080` which will be an internal reference to the Firefly III installation.

-For Docker, you may be able to use the internal IP address of Firefly III, instead of its public address.
-But if normal users can't reach this URL, you must also set the `VANITY_URL`.
+Since normal users can't reach this URL, you must also set the `VANITY_URL`.
 Here is an example:

-* `FIREFLY_III_URL=http://172.16.2.2:8080` (internal Docker URL)
+* `FIREFLY_III_URL=http://app:8080` (internal Docker URL)
+* `FIREFLY_III_URL=http://172.16.2.2:8080` (alternative scenario, internal Docker IP)
 * `VANITY_URL=https://money.bill-gates.com` (public or local URL)

 !!! note "Optional value"